KaifullaKazim/Pass1_Assembler/README.md

 2. npm install express
 3. npm install multer

-To run the application go to the directory where the code is present in the terminal --------> node app.js
+To run the application go to the directory where the code is present\n Type in the terminal --------> node app.js